cvmiddleton/recipe-book/mains/pumpkin-rasam.md

   - Roast your pumpkin chunks in an oven with oil, salt, pepper.
 If you have kept the skin, set aside some bits with nice rind for toppings.

   ## Prepare rasam!
-  - Cook onions and garlic in a little oil until transclucent
+  - Cook onions and garlic in a tablespoon of oil until transclucent
   - Add your split peas, tomato and all spices
   - Rinse your tomato can out for extra water
-  - cook on medium heat for about 20 minutes, strirring consistently.
+  - cook on medium heat for about 20 minutes, stirring occasionally.
   - Add chunks of roasted pumpkin and tamarind paste.
   - Cook for a further 10 minutes.
 While cooking, season with salt as required.
   - Split peas should be soft when it is time to serve.
 Adjust timings/water until the consistency looks nice.